 “The Darkest Skies in North America,” South Carolina Review, Spring 2009

 “One Dry Dress,” Beloit Fiction Journal, Spring 2006

 Publications & Articles

 The Art of Prestige: The Formative Years at Knopf, 1915–1929, University of Massachusetts Press, 2014.
 Launched in 1915, the Knopf publishing house quickly established a reputation for excellence.
-Dr. Clements's book captures the little-known early history of the firm, from acquisitions to graphic design and marketing, during a vibrant era for those fields.
+In this book, Dr. Clements (the sole author) captures the little-known early history of the firm, from acquisitions to graphic design and marketing, during a vibrant era for those fields.
 Long before the dawn of digital, founders Blanche and Alfred Knopf crafted a brand strategy that has endured well into the 21st century.